evancgassman/adobe-login-nightmare/README.md

 | Frame.io  | No ❌ | ------------- |
 | Behance | No ❌ | ------------- |

-**I plan to add supported services as needed, but I am a busy man.**
+In the future, I plan to add supported services as needed, but I am a busy man.<br>
+❤️ If you require any assistance, feel free to join <a href="https://discord.gg/y6UywbeB3U">my support Discord!</a>! ❤️